Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/project-architecture/rate-limits-and-caching.md

 ### Enabling LayoutService/Dictionary Retries

-The JSS SDK and StarterKit for XM Cloud come with a retry mechanism by default to handle Experience Edge rate limit issues that are encountered after all the prior steps have been taken.
+The JSS SDK and StarterKit for SitecoreAI come with a retry mechanism by default to handle Experience Edge rate limit issues that are encountered after all the prior steps have been taken.
 This can happen when a lot of pages are published or the site is under a heavy load when pages are revalidated and generated.

-To enable the retry strategy, follow the instructions here: [Enable Retries for Requests to the XM Cloud Experience Edge GraphQL Endpoint](https://doc.sitecore.com/xmc/en/developers/jss/latest/jss-xmc/enable-retries-for-requests-to-the-xm-cloud-experience-edge-graphql-endpoint.html).
+To enable the retry strategy, follow the instructions here: [Enable Retries for Requests to the SitecoreAI Experience Edge GraphQL Endpoint](https://doc.sitecore.com/xmc/en/developers/jss/latest/jss-xmc/enable-retries-for-requests-to-the-xm-cloud-experience-edge-graphql-endpoint.html).

 When using the default strategy, set the environment variable `GRAPH_QL_SERVICE_RETRIES` to the number of times you want the strategy to retry before an error is returned.
 This strategy has a default back-off factor of 2.
 This means that every retry increases the delay before retrying by 2 seconds.